Michal-Atlas/DawnStorm/dawnstorm.md

 **Weak** - Causes target to lose half as much of a Stat

-**Feint** - You give an ally a free Basic Maneuver against the same enemy or Kick the creature back attempting to make them stumbled or moving them; Under 1 m and not stumbled if the degree of success is lower than 2
+**Feint** - You give an ally a free Basic Maneuver against the same enemy or Kick the creature back attempting to make them stumbled or moving them; Under 1m and not stumbled if the degree of success is lower than 2

 **Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed, the hit is absorbed or parried and is counted as a miss,